 Horticultural implements should be pleasant to look at and stand up to a fair amount of abuse.
 Whether or not you plan to use your pot inside or out, choosing a quality construction is always a good investment.
 Plastic is obviously less prone to breakage when compared with ceramics, but plastic can also warp, fade, and crack over time with improper care.
 Ceramics are more capable of withstanding environmental abuse, provided they do not tip or fall.

 The most bomb-proof planter pot in this lineup was certainly the Rivet container which had walls nearly an inch thick and an included steel stand.
 While it could break if you're not careful, the stoneware ceramics with thick glaze is very strong and should last a long time.
 Also resilient was the Novelty Cylinder Pot, which was constructed of a lightweight yet high-density polyethylene.
-An added bonus of this pot is that you can 'flex' or roll it in order to uproot a plant for transplanting.
+An added bonus of this pot is that you can 'flex' or roll it to uproot a plant for transplanting.

 We also gave decent scores in durability to both of the Brajttt pots because they are both constructed of porcelain, which is regarded as stronger than terracotta like the D'vine cylindrical pots.
 Other plastic models ranged in quality but would still offer more shatter-proofing than a ceramic vessel.
 Outside of the Novelty brand, we were also fond of the Tabor and Gardenix plastic pots.